 I don’t know how long I grappled with accepting that fact.
 And I know it sounds silly but how many of us are truly present in the fact of not knowing if a challenging situation or life season that you’re in will change?
 If you’re like me, you like to ignore the present and focus on what you hope things to be in the future.
 However, that situation may never become what you hope it to be, have you faced that possible reality?

 All this to say, I never wanted to learn to love being single because it’s never been something I wanted to stay in for too long.
 It’s like making a quick stop at a party where you don’t to stay for long.
 You go right to the host—never taking off your jacket or making a plate of food—make quick small talk with them giving a reason why you can’t stay long, and leave.
-That’s what I wanted my singlehood to be.
+That’s how brief I wanted my single season to be.

-I wanted to be married at 24 and have kids around 28 (I’m now 27).
-That’s obviously not my reality and I heavily mourned that.
-It almost ended my relationship with God between the ages of 23 to 25 when saw my desire wasn’t being fulfilled.
-Even now when I think about it, there’s still this phantom pain although I think I like myself better as a single 27-year-old than I would as a married 27-year-old.
+I imagined myself marrying at 24 and having kids around 28 (I’m now 27).
+That’s obviously not my reality and I deeply mourned that.
+It almost ended my relationship with God between the ages of 23 to 25 when I realized my desire hadn’t been fulfilled in my timeframe.
+When I think about it now, there’s a phantom pain, although I prefer myself as a single 27-year-old than I would as a 27-year-old who married at 24.

 How do you love being single?
 You truth is you don’t.
 “Single” has become such an identifier.
 It’s like a scarlet letter in our world, especially in the Church.
 ‘The Singles.’
 Like you’re waiting around for someone to love you and through that love, all your potential to be an amazing person is unleashed on this unsuspecting world.
 You can finally prove to those who may have been thinking it, but not saying it, how you are lovable and worthy of being chosen.